Parent Career Tips - The Lucky Seven Rules

 As your student embarks on his or her university experience, thoughts of post-graduation plans are not far behind.
 At Stevenson University, where career planning and exploration are at the heart of our mission, we have seven tips on how you might be most supportive of your student's journey.

-- Career Decision Making: University life presents any number of opportunities to enhance decision making skills, a key top skill that employers seek in candidates.
+University life presents any number of opportunities to enhance decision making skills, a key top skill that employers seek in candidates.
 The consideration of career paths is a valuable decision making process that can begin in the freshmen year, through scheduling an Individual Career ArchitectureSM Plan appointment with one of our professional career counselors.
 Your student will work with someone who serves as a liaison to the School in which your student is enrolled.
 Not sure of a major?
-Not a problem, we have any number of assessments to assist with choosing a major and career path.
+Not a problem.
+We have any number of assessments to assist with choosing a major and career path.

-- Activities and other co-curricular experiences: Engaged students are developing additional experience outside of the classroom (co-curricular) to include on their resumes.
+Engaged students are developing additional experience outside of the classroom (co-curricular) to include on their resumes.
 Often times, student clubs and organizations offer an opportunity to acquire and build leadership skills, another skill that employers find desirable in new graduates.
-Stevenson has over 40 clubs to choose from.
+Stevenson has more than 40 clubs to choose from.

-- Early use of Career Services: The early bird gets the worm.
-We are equipped to begin work with your student in the freshmen year and continue throughout his/her graduation.
+The early bird gets the worm.
+We are equipped to begin work with your student in their first year and continue throughout his/her graduation.
 Waiting until the senior year is not recommended.
 Historically, students who take advantage of career services and activities often are usually most successful in their job search.

 Have a Question?